 So how do we combat ‘zoom fatigue’?

 With millions of users meeting via zoom each day, it seems as though virtual meetings are here to stay.
 So how can we help keep our teams from reaching a virtual burnout?
-Harvard Business Review recently shared some great quick tips on combatting zoom fatigue: [iii]
+Harvard Business Review recently shared some great quick tips on combating zoom fatigue: [iii]

 As we all navigate this new virtual workplace, it’s important to allow yourself to take breaks from constantly being ‘on’.
 While technology keeps us connected, it cannot also drain us, so it’s important to be sure you’re getting in enough ‘offline’ time as well.
 Try implementing these tips throughout your organization and see the positive results it has on your team.